rmr88/PubPol590/README.md

 The .R files in the Code folder contain R code to generate final versions of figures and graphs.
 These R code files can be run on their own, as long as the data files are in the proper locations.

-### Visual Basic Script for Tables

-To provide consistent formatting for tables, I provide a VBA script that formats the XML tables exported from Stata.
-This script only deletes irrelevant data and makes formatting changes.

 ## Makefile

 The makefile for this project keeps track of changes to code used to generate all datasets, tables, and graphics.
 Use the makefile to automatically (re)generate datasets and output files that need to be changed based on changes to earlier dependencies.
 Changes to tabmatrix.do, mat2txt.do, and proselectdir.ado files are not tracked.